 If you’re planning to get a beginner harp, these are the top five choices, whether it’s for a child or adult:

-The reason why the Roosebeck Baby Harp is the best beginner harp out there is because it helps both children and adults ease into the instrument.
-We all know how difficult it is to learn how to play a harp, which is why it’s recommendd to start small but with a good note range to play various simple songs.
+The reason why the Roosebeck Baby Harp is the best beginner harp out there is that it helps both children and adults ease into the instrument.
+We all know how difficult it is to learn how to play the harp, which is why it’s recommended to start small but with a good note range to play various simple songs.

-I’m pleased with how it’s the perfect size, being portable and looking great as both an instrument and decor piece.
-The tunes also sound amazing for its price, having the soft and pleasing tones that feels great to practice on!
+I’m pleased with how it’s a perfect size, being portable and looking great as both an instrument and decor piece.
+The tunes also sound amazing for its price, having the soft and pleasing tones that feel great to practice on!

 - Beautiful wooden finish to use for playing and as a decor piece

 - Not bulky and great to use for children and adult beginners

 - Some complaints about the shipping process